Edenlia/edenlia.github.io/content/work/MSAzure.md

 ### Contribution

-- Optimize the Machine Learning container creation process by asynchronous check and increase the creation speed by 60%
+- Optimize the Machine Learning container creation process by asynchronous check and increase the creation speed

 - Maintain Azure cloud platform backend by C\# and enhance scalability and reliability.